KaiIOB/ioBroker.wiim/README.md

 		albumArtURI: URL of the cover art of the album played, string, read-only string that can be used to display the cover art of the current title, e.g.:
 					"https://i.scdn.co/image/ab67616d0000b273ca8a324a5d0fce617bb2613d"
+					Unfortunately, the generic Linkplay devices do not provide this information via http API....

 		sampleRate: sample rate of file played, number, read-only number which can be used to display the current sample rate, e.g.;